magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 ## Roadmap

 Create a Makefile project.
-Add bare minimum code for boot.
+Add minimum code to boot the platform.
 Initialize the UART hardware.
 Send characters to the UART registers.

-## **Terms**
+## Terms

 1. Strictly speaking, this baremetal program is not a "kernel".
 We nevertheless call it so for ease of explanation.